JakubDrozd/landing-page/README.md

 # landing-page

-2nd project of The Oding Project foundations program
+2nd project of The Odin Project foundations program